isl-org/OpenBot/policy/README.md

 ## Data Collection

-1. Connect a bluetooth game controller to the phone (e.g. PS4 controller).
+1. Connect a bluetooth game controller to the phone (e.g. PS4 controller: to enter pairing mode press the PS and share buttons until the LED flashes quickly).
 2. Select the AUTOPILOT_F network in the app.
 3. Now drive drive the car via a game controller and record a dataset.
 On the PS4 controller logging can be toggled with the **X** button.